 Quality of overnight accommodation in Italy

-We will also find leading international luxury and premium hotel chain (e.g. Marriott, Hilton, Curio Collection by Hilton, Best Western Plus Hotel, etc.) and charming palace hotels as well.
+We will also find leading international luxury and premium hotel chains (e.g. Marriott, Hilton, Curio Collection by Hilton, Best Western Plus Hotel, etc.) and charming palace hotels as well.

-At the same time, it seems like the leading Italian golf clubs rather partnering nearby hotels.
+At the same time, it seems like the leading Italian golf clubs rather than partnering nearby hotels.